Mapping surface height dynamics to subsurface flow physics in free-surface turbulent flow using a shallow recurrent decoder: Data generation, collection, and evaluation

-In the experiments, turbulence is generated by randomly actuated water jets below the water surface in a rectangular tank (see Fig. \ref{fig:DNSexp}(b); note that only the two bottom rows of the jets are active, see \cite{babiker2025}).
-By a novel data collection technique that combines surface profilometry with particle image velocimetry (PIV), the surface displacement and velocity in a subsurface horizontal plane are captured simultaneously (see \cite{ali2025forthcomming}; for alternative methods of measuring the surface and the subsurface simultaneously, see \cite{Dabiri2001,savelsberg2009,gakhar2020, gakhar2022,bullee2024,ruth2024}]).
-Unlike in the simulations, only a single velocity plane is resolved at each time step.
-The laser sheet in use is varied between four different levels between ensembles to get estimates for depth dependency.
-During characterization of the experiment, a vertical laser sheet is used and, hence, well resolved root-mean-square measures of the velocity are obtained.
-The experiments measured surface profilometry with each corresponding PIV velocity field at 20 intervals, or ensemble cases, each with a 1 minute duration.
-In order for the cases to be independent, there was a minute pause in between ensemble cases.
-Due to noise and issues in the profilometry for a few cases, only $14$ ensemble cases are considered usable data for the SHRED analysis.
+developed recently by Semati \emph{et al} \cite{ali2025forthcomming} that combines surface profilometry with particle image velocimetry (PIV), the surface displacement and velocity in a subsurface horizontal plane \replace{are }{ were } captured simultaneously.
+Unlike in the simulations, only a single velocity plane \replace{is}{ was } resolved at \replace{each time step.
+The laser sheet in use is varied between}{ a time, serially measuring at } four different

+depth levels between ensembles to get estimates for depth dependency.
+During characterization of the experiment, a vertical laser sheet \replace{is }{ was } used and, hence, well resolved root-mean-square measures of the velocity are obtained.
+The \replace{experiments measured surface profilometry with each corresponding}{ experimental dataset consists of the measured free-surface elevation directly above each measured } PIV velocity field for 20 time intervals, or ensemble cases, each with a 1-minute duration. \replace{In order for the cases to be independent, there was a minute pause in between ensemble cases.
+Due to noise and issues in the profilometry for a few cases, only }{ Of these, } $14$ \replace{ensemble cases are }{ were } considered \replace{usable }{ suitable } data for the SHRED analysis